why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ### Precautions

 * Make sure that you have backed up all your data from the disk where you're planning to install openSUSE to.
 * If installing on a separate drive, it is recommended to disconnect the drives not in use.
-You can always probe a foreign operating systems to Grub from a finalized installation with *YaST*, but selecting the wrong drive to install openSUSE will overwrite the disk destroying the data on it.
+You can always probe foreign operating systems to Grub from a finalized installation with *YaST*, but selecting the wrong drive to install openSUSE will overwrite the disk destroying the data on it.
 * In case you are using a Network image (Netiso) make sure that you have a strong internet connection.
-A wired connection is always more reliable than a wifi one.
+A wired connection is always more reliable than a Wi-Fi one.
 * If installing on a laptop, it is good practice to plug in the AC charger.

 You are now ready to boot the USB drive, which you have previously prepared - as explained in the [Preparing the installation media](image_choice.md) section - and turn on your computer.
 Boot from the USB drive and select installation from the boot menu.